swimclan/groundwire-trader/README.md

 # Strategies

 Stop loss values are calculated according to several supported trailing-stop-loss strategies which can be [read about here](./strategies/README.md).

+# Stock Pick Automation

+App can be configured to automatically pick stocks based on an MSN stock screener lookup.
+Set the `screener.max` value in app config.js to set the maximum number of stock picks made from the screener.

 # Analytics